juju/docs/src/en/charms-config.md

   skin: monobook
 ```

-Assuming the file is called `myconfig.yaml`, the application can be deployed
+Assuming the file is called `myconfig.yaml`, the service can be deployed and
-and configured in this way:
+configured in this way:

 ```bash
 juju deploy --config myconfig.yaml mediawiki